VolkanSah/PoisonIvory/README.md

 ###### > Version 1.4.0 - beta - Codename: "Nemesis Reborn" - Security Patterns v.2026
 > Dual License: ESOL v1.0 + GPLv3

-### Advanced Security & Threat Monitoring (mini)Framework
+### Advanced Security & Threat Monitoring (DIY)

 > [!WARNING]
 > Professional Use Only - Handle With Extreme Care!
-> This tool is designed for **experienced security professionals and red teams**.
-It provides a battle-tested framework for infrastructure hardening, threat detection, and offensive security research.
+> This tool is designed for **experienced security professionals and red/blue teams**.
+It provides a battle-tested (mini)framework for infrastructure hardening, threat detection, and offensive security research.
 > **PoisonIvory is not for script kiddies!** It intentionally requires deep technical knowledge to operate effectively.
 Expect to troubleshoot missing dependencies, analyze raw outputs, and interpret security events.

 ## What is PoisonIvory?

-PoisonIvory is an elite security operations boilerplate that combines a range of capabilities to conduct deep security audits and provide continuous threat monitoring within an authorized environment.
-It is designed to emulate advanced adversarial techniques for for defensive learning and expansion according to one's own needs.
+PoisonIvory is an elite security operations (micro) framework/boilerplate that combines a range of capabilities to conduct deep security audits and provide continuous threat monitoring within an authorized environment.
+It is designed to emulate advanced adversarial techniques for for defensive learning and expansion according to ypur own needs.

 * **Infrastructure Auditing** - Comprehensive scanning of domains, onion services, and network assets.
 * **AI-Era Threat Detection** - Real-time detection of LLM prompt injection, AI agent hijacking, quantum harvesting attacks.